OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 It is possible to do conditional pcap logging by using the `conditional` option in the pcap-log section.
-By default the variable is set to `all` so all packet are logged.
+By default the variable is set to `all` so all packets are logged.
 If the variable is set to `alerts` then only the flow with alerts will be logged.
-If the variable is set to `tag` then only packets tagged by signature using the `tag` keyword will be logged to the pcap file.
+If the variable is set to `tag` then only packets tagged by signatures using the `tag` keyword will be logged to the pcap file.
 Please note that if `alerts` or `tag` is used, then in the case of TCP session, Suricata will use available information from the streaming engine to log data that have triggered